Computer Corporation of America: Corporate history

 In 1992, CCA purchased the System 1022 and System 1032 assets of Software House; these database systems were designed for Digital Equipment Corporation's PDP-10 and VAX systems, respectively.

 In 1984, CCA was purchased by Crowntek, a Toronto-based company.
 Crowntek sold Computer Corporation of America's Advanced Information Technology division to Xerox Corporation in 1988.

 The balance of CCA was acquired by Rocket Software, a Boston-based developer of enterprise infrastructure products, in April 2010.

 CCA EMACS

-Early Ads for CCA EMACS (Computer Corporation of America) (Steve Zimmerman) appeared in 1984.
-1985 comparisons to GNU Emacs, when it came out, mentioned free vs. $2,400.
+Early ads for CCA EMACS (Computer Corporation of America) (Steve Zimmerman) appeared in 1984.

+CCA EMACS was originally based on Warren Montgomery's EMACS, but was gradually rewritten so that by the time of its commercial release in 1983, none of Montgomery's code was present anymore.
+CCA EMACS was written to emulate the original PDP-10 EMACS (written by Richard Stallman) as closely as possible, while adding many new commands as well.
+In 1984, in a competition with other versions of Emacs, it won a site license from MIT for their Project Athena.